 The student will develop techniques to expand kinesthetic awareness, flexibility, physical freedom and the language of movement.
 Through the use of exercises to free, develop and strengthen physical vocabulary, the student will be better able to communicate the physical life of a character.
 Skills acquired in this course will include mime, stage combat, commedia, improvisation and circus techniques.
-3 hrs. lecture/wk.
-This course is typically taught in the spring semester.

-THEA 140 Basic Stagecraft (3 Hours) nbsp;
+THEA 140 Basic Stagecraft (3 Hours) T

 This course introduces the general student and theater major to basic stagecraft.
 Through lectures, in-class demonstrations and hands-on experiences, the student will gain a working and appreciative knowledge of technical theater.
 The course includes 15 lab hours and attendance at two live theatrical productions.
-2 hrs. lecture, 2 hrs. lab/wk.
-This course is typically offered in the fall semester.